Most Popular Packages for State Management in Flutter (2022)

 State changes in cubit begin with predefined function calls which can use the emit method to output new states. onChange is called on each state change and contains the current and next state.

-This package gives you a simple way to access state from anywhere in your application.
+This package gives you a simple way to access the state from anywhere in your application.

 It’s a state-management library that catches programming errors at compile time rather than at runtime, removes nesting for listening/combining objects, and ensures that your code is testable.